Dental Crowns and Bridges in Coffs Harbour

 You won’t need to do anything special to take care of your dental crown.
 Dental crowns require normal brushing and flossing to keep the crown as well as your teeth and gums healthy.
 Be sure to continue visiting our Coffs Harbour, NSW dental clinic regularly as part of maintaining your overall oral health.
 Your crown won’t develop cavities, but bacteria can sneak in below the crown and cause problems.
 Gum disease is also a possibility, so it’s a good idea for your dentist to check your gum health at bi-annual check-ups.

-Your dental bridge will require some extra attention because it can be somewhat challenging to removed food particles that get lodged beneath the bridge.
+Your dental bridge will require some extra attention because it can be somewhat challenging to remove food particles that get lodged beneath the bridge.
 We can go over your options, which include a special dental floss and brush to keep the area around the bridge clean.

 We warmly welcome you to contact our Coffs Harbour, NSW dental clinic to arrange an appointment or discuss the services we offer at Arthur Street Dental, including dental crowns and bridges.